avgupta456/statbotics/README.md

 # Statbotics Backend

 Statbotics aims to create and distribute modern data analytics for the FIRST Robotics Competition.
-This repository houses code related to managing the backend REST API, using Django Rest Framework.
+This repository houses code related to managing the backend REST API, using the Django Rest Framework.

 ## Installation